cloudfoundry/haproxy-boshrelease/ci/README.md

 For creating a new release please follow the versioning guide based on the [Semantic Versioning Specification](https://semver.org/).

-> The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

-Major version X (X.y.z) MUST be incremented if any backwards incompatible changes are introduced to the public API, e.g. upgrade to a new **HAProxy** minor version.
+* **Major Version** (*X*.y.z) -- incremented if any backwards incompatible changes are introduced to the public API

+  Used for new HAProxy **minor** versions, as they could contain breaking changes.
-Minor version Y (x.Y.z) MUST be incremented if new, backwards compatible functionality is introduced to the public API, e.g. upgrade to a new version of used components or to a new **HAProxy** patch version.
+* **Minor Version** (x.*Y*.z) -- incremented if new, backwards compatible functionality is introduced to the public API

+  Used when upgrading dependencies (e.g. PCRE, socat, etc.) or HAProxy **patch** versions.
-Patch version Z (x.y.Z) MUST be incremented if only backwards compatible bug fixes are introduced, e.g. documentation update, changes in the testsuite or any updates in the testing frameworks (like ginkgo).
+* **Patch Version** (x.y.*Z*) -- incremented if only backwards compatible bug fixes are introduced)

+  Used for documentation updates, changes in the test suite or any updates in the testing frameworks (e.g. ginkgo).

-A patched version MAY be denoted by appending a hyphen and key word `patched`, like `11.17.4-patched`.
+The `haproxy-boshrelease` also contains patches (see [haproxy-patches](../haproxy-patches)).
+The patched version is denoted by appending a hyphen and key word `patched`, like `11.17.4-patched`.

-Since releases `11.16.3` and `11.17.5` the build metadata has been included into version number.
-The build metadata MAY be denoted by appending a plus sign and a series of dot separated identifiers immediately following the version.
-The build metadata denotes the contained HAProxy version, like `11.16.2+2.6.9` which means HAProxy 2.6.9 is used.
+Since releases `11.16.3` and `11.17.5` the build metadata has been included into the version number.
+The build metadata denotes the contained HAProxy version.
+As an example, `11.16.2+2.6.9` means that HAProxy 2.6.9 is used.